 You become a Test Manager of the most important project in your company.
 The project task is to test the net banking facility of the esteemed “Guru99 Bank”

 Everything seems to be great.
 Your boss trusts you.
 He counts on you.
 You have a good chance to prove yourself in your task.
 But the truth is:

 Test Management is not just a single activity.
 It consists of a series of activities

 Test Management Phases

 This topic briefly introduces Test Management Process and shows you an overview of Test Management Phases.
-You will learn more details about each Test Management Phases in the next articles.

 Test Management Process

-There are two main Parts of Test Management Process: -
+There are two main parts of Test Management Process: –

 - Risk Analysis

 - Test Report and Evaluation